Wanushka/Wanushka/README.md

 # 💫 About Me:
-I'm still learning information technology institute of technology University of Moratuwa
+I'm still learning information technology at institute of technology University of Moratuwa.

 ## 🌐 Socials: